BAndresen/TOJA/README.md

 <br>

 ### Earn Points and Level Up
-Earn points with each new event
+Earn points with each new event and level up

 ### Upcoming Features
 + Visual Graphs integrated in UI